Deputy Head of Clerking

 Lyndsey has an effective approach to ensuring the parties to a mediation have the best possible chance of reaching a negotiated settlement, based on thorough preparation and drawing on her experience and commercial judgment developed over 20 years as a commercial barrister.
 Lyndsey uses an initial conversation at the very beginning of the mediation process in the course of which agreement can be reached about the shape of the mediation and the detailed process to be employed.
 Thereafter she uses an inclusive approach to resolving complex disputes and brings a calm, approachable personal style to mediations.
 Lyndsey draws on her litigation skills to work outside the limitations of the litigation process: a rigorous understanding of the legal issues; astute commercial judgment; understanding what the participants need; talking realistically with them about both the strengths and weaknesses of their legal position and the litigation process they may be engaged in.
 By those means Lyndsey is able to use mediation to bring in effective conversations that go to the heart of the issues, to understand nuances that might otherwise be missed and to introduce fresh perspectives.

-Chair of Bar Tribunals and Adjudication Service disciplinary panels: Lyndsey chairs 3 person disciplinary panels for the Bar of England and Wales.
-As such she is experienced in directing and framing the panel’s decision-making process, keeping to the agenda, time management, and producing clearly reasoned, written adjudications.
+Chair of Bar Tribunals and Adjudication Service disciplinary panels: Lyndsey chairs 3 person disciplinary panels for the Bar of England and Wales and is the Chair of the Bar’s Inns’ Conduct Committee.

 Chair of Police Misconduct Panel (Eastern Regions): chairing 3 person disciplinary panels, requiring panel-based decision making and judgments both ex tempore and written.